ln613/no-redux/README.md

 * [body](#use-the-body-property-as-a-body-creator-for-post)
 * other http properties (headers, accept, user, password, attach..., please check [cyclejs http doc](https://cycle.js.org/api/http.html#api) for more info)

-### Url
+### The url property

-If there is an url property, then it's a http action, otherwise it's a store action.
+If there is an url property, then it's an http action, otherwise it's a store action.

-### Method
+### The method property

 The http method (get, post, put, patch, delete...).
-If method is not defined, it's a get.
+The default value is 'get'.

-### Methods
+### The methods property

 Define more than one method, in a string array, e.g., ['get', 'post'].
+If both methods and method are defined, the method will be ignored.

 ### Generate action creators with generateActions